As a best practice, each deployment environment (development, staging, production, etc.) should map to a Control Plane Org.

 For example, in the development Org, you could apply nearly the same YAML manifest files (used by cpln apply) as the production Org with different content for your secrets.

-During the promotion process, the image that was built for development can be referred to by other Workloads in the same Org and across Orgs.
+During the promotion process, the image that was built for development can be referred to by other workloads in the same Org and across Orgs.
 This is a great time saver for lengthy build processes.

 Promotion using GitHub Actions